-Political philosophy departs from the concept of duty of justice, according to which the responsibilities individuals feel towards their important relations for sharing the same country, ethnic group, etc. impose rules of conduct and responsibility; the Cosmopolitan view stresses that we must feel responsible for everybody just for being humans.
+&lt;sup>5 Political philosophy departs from the concept of duty of justice, according to which the responsibilities individuals feel towards their important relations for sharing the same country, ethnic group, etc. impose rules of conduct and responsibility; the cosmopolitan view stresses that we must feel responsible for everybody just for being humans.

-See e.g. the Krugman/Wren-Lewis/Palley discussion in the blogosphere, etc.
+&lt;sup>6 Just one example of heated debate is the Krugman/Wren-Lewis/Palley discussion in the blogosphere.

-The Stolper-Samuelson theorem postulates that a rapid increase in international economic integration should have a positive effect on both within-countries and between-nations inequality.
+&lt;sup>7 The Stolper-Samuelson theorem postulates that a rapid increase in international economic integration should have a positive effect on both within-countries and between-nations inequality.